Raadsl/Replit-todo-extension/README.md

 # TODO LIST
 The first todo list extension on Replit!
 Keep track with what you still need to do! (probably a lot).
-It uses the FS and messages API from Replit extensions, and the replitCSS lib from @Hecker40.
+It uses the FS and messages API from Replit extensions, and the replitCSS lib from @Hecker40 and automatically adjusts to your custom theme.
 It creates a .todo file to store it per Repl.

 Version|Info
 |---|---|